 Service in Action Trips

-Champlain's Service-in-Action Trips (formerly called Alternative Spring Break) take groups of students to different communities to learn and serve.
-This year the trips, organized by the Center for Service and Civic Engagement, will go to Uganda and North Carolina.
-While on these trips students perform direct service in response to community needs and learn about issues such as hunger, homelessness, lack of healthcare, access to education, and poverty as they relate to the community they are visiting.
+The Center for Service & Sustainability, in conjunction with the Office of International Education, organizes service trips throughout the year that take groups of students to different communities to learn and volunteer.
+In the past, we have organized trips to four different continents and over eight different countries, as well as domestic service trips throughout the United States.
+Some of our previous trip destinations include Entebbe, Uganda; Charesca, Nicaragua; Bagamoyo, Tanzania; Monroe, North Carolina; and Apopka, Florida.
+While on these trips students perform direct service in response to community needs and learn about issues such as hunger, homelessness, access to healthcare, education systems and poverty as they relate to the community they are visiting.

 Nicaragua Service Trip - approx March 10-18, 2018 - $2,500*